Vardot/varbase_components/components/molecules/pagination/README.md

 ## Available properties:
 * `size`: `sm`, `lg`
 * `alignment`: `start` | `end` | `center` | `vertical`.
-* `utility_classes`: An array of utility classes.
+* `pagination_utility_classes`: An array of utility classes.
 Use this property to add extra Bootstrap utility classes or your custom class over to this to this component.

 ## Available attributes:
 * `attributes`: HTML attributes for the pagination element.